mark-hennessy/flow-vs-typescript/README.md

 Installation instructions can be found online at yarnpkg.com.

 ### Dependencies
-Open your terminal, change to the root project directory, and run the following command:
+In the terminal, change to the root project directory and run the following command:
 ```
 yarn install
 ```